STIV-Cloud-Gaming-Hosting/ETL-Pipeline-for-Minecraft-servers-in-Pterodactyl/README.md

 docker compose up -d --build
 ```

-Before proceeding, please ensure that you have configured your own environment variables for your application.
-Here, you can review the purpose of each variable and find some examples that may assist you:
+> Before proceeding, please ensure that you have configured your own environment variables for your application.
+Below, you can review the purpose of each variable and find some examples that may assist you.

+## Environment Variables

 | Variable Name     | Description                             | Example Value        |
 |-------------------|-----------------------------------------|----------------------|